floridaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 Florida Inmate Search

-Under Florida Public Record statutes (chapter 119), inmate records are accessible to interested persons upon request.
-The Florida Department of Corrections (FDC) and the sheriff’s offices across the state serves as the central repositories of inmate records.
-The FDC serves as the administrator of all state prisons, while county jails are under the supervision of the sheriff’s office in that county.
+Under Florida Public Records statutes (chapter 119), inmate records are accessible to interested persons upon request.
+The Florida Department of Corrections (FDC) and the sheriff’s offices across the state serve as the central repositories of inmate records.
+The FDC is the administrator of all state prisons, while county jails are under the supervision of the sheriff’s office in that county.

-Florida inmate records contain information derived from the court and arrest records of persons incarcerated in state prisons or state supervision, county or city jails, county probation, and other correctional facilities in the state.
+Florida inmate records contain information derived from the court and arrest records of persons incarcerated in state prisons or state supervision, county or city jails, county probation, and other correctional facilities.
 Typically, the following details are found on an inmate record:

-- Prison of jail Identification number (known as DC number for those in state prisons)
+• Prison or jail Identification number (known as DC number for those in state prisons)

-- Prison term of the inmate including the date of imprisonment and when the inmate will be released
+• The prison term of the inmate, including the date of imprisonment and when the inmate will be released

 Interested persons may request copies of a Florida inmate record by contacting the relevant prison or jail authority.
 Such requests may be in writing or in-person at the location of the facility.